MehtaAlo/Mag7/README.md

 Users can:

-Visualize data from the magnificient 7 in real-time, at a moments notice at their fingertips as opposed to switching between 7 different tabs.
+Visualize data from the magnificient 7 in real-time, at a moments notice at your fingertips as opposed to switching between 7 different tabs.

 Understand financial cues to spot market trends, given that the big 7 stock fluctuations influence the entirety of the market.